 This study will evaluate and identify the transportation needs, including the ultimate corridor concept in the Central Coast Highway 1 corridor near Elkhorn Slough area, while protecting and integrating the environmental needs of this unique corridor.
 Highway and railroad infrastructure are prone to flooding and vulnerable to sea level rise, and are adjacent to valuable wetland habitats of an estuary of noted regional and national significance.
 Much of these valued habitats are also vulnerable to sea level rise.
 We have an opportunity to increase the resilience of transportation infrastructure and habitat to sea level rise and climate change.
-The study began in spring 2018 and is scheduled to be completed in June 2020.
+The study began in spring 2018 and was completed in August 2020.